Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Introduction

-In practice, the summability $n$ should be correlated with the dimension of the underlying space (and the order of the initial differential operator).
+In practice, the summability $n$ should be correlated with the dimension of the underlying space and the order of the initial differential operator.
 The fact that in \cite{vNS23} this summability is correlated with the order of the spectral shift function, is thus revealed as an artefact from not starting with the `right' assumption.
-This is the most crucial point we want to make.

-Similar but distinct from the above crucial point, the boundedness assumption on $V$ is now revealed as a convenient but ultimately artificial assumption -- cf. Theorem \ref{thm:nth order}.
-The latter problem (although previously expected to have a solution) could only be solved by choosing exactly the right extension of the multiple operator integral, allowing us to prove the superscript difference identity, Theorem \ref{thm:superscript difference}.
+Similar but distinct from the above crucial point, the boundedness assumption on $V$ appearing in previous works is revealed to be artificial by Theorem \ref{thm:nth order}.
+This shows the power of our extension of the multiple operator integral and the superscript difference identity, Theorem \ref{thm:superscript difference}.

 Compared to earlier results on higher-order spectral shift \cite{PSS,vNS22,vNS23}, the proof moreover gains an inductive structure: existence of the spectral shift function $\eta_k$ can be deduced from the existence of $\eta_{k-1}$.
 Our proof is thus split into induction basis -- existence of $\eta_1$ -- in Section \ref{sct:Krein}, and induction step in Section \ref{sct:Higher order}.
 Under different assumptions, existence of $\eta_1$ was already known, and the reader only interested in the cases already covered by \cite{Yafaev} needs only to read Section \ref{sct:Higher order}.